Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Nonce@Once on a modern smartphone

 \subsubsection{Discussion of key recovery methods}

-We assume that \num{416} is not the upper and \num{381} not the lower limit of bits that can be recovered per trace. \silvan{}{Number inconsistent: 381 vs 387 in previous section} Since most of the \num{11} traces show similar interference patterns, we use these values as the basis for analyzing key recovery methods.
-With the given classifier and its validation accuracy, $521 \cdot 0.08 \approx 42$ must be expected to be erroneous, even if the trace is not overlaid by any interference signal.
-First, we analyze to what extent the \ac{cnn}'s score / probability values for each guess can be used as indication of wrongly-guessed bits.
-Knowing the indices of these bits would significantly decrease the remaining entropy.
-Our analysis shows that the probability values of incorrectly guessed bits is lower on average, however, it is not possible to perfectly distinguish correct and incorrect guesses (see \cref{appendix:fp4classifierprobability} for more details).
+We assume that \num{416} and \num{387} bits per trace are not tight upper and lower bounds, respectively, on the number of bits that can be recovered.
+Since most of the \num{11} traces show similar interference patterns, we used these values as the basis for analyzing key recovery methods.
+With the given classifier and its validation accuracy, we expect approximately $521 \cdot 0.08 \approx 42$ bits to be erroneous, even if a trace is not overlaid by any interference signal.
+First, we analyze to what extent the \ac{cnn}'s score/probability values for each guess can be used as an indication of potentially wrong nonce bits.
+Knowing the indices of these bits is the difference between guessing \num{42} bits or trying $\binom{521}{42} \approx 2^{206.7}$ combinations for an interference-free trace.

+\cref{fig:fp4guesseval} shows that the \ac{cnn}'s average probability value is around $0.9$ for correct and $0.75$ for incorrect guesses.
+Therefore, many incorrect bits can be identified from the \ac{cnn}'s confidence, but the standard deviation of the probabilities for incorrect guesses shows that not all incorrect bits can be identified reliably.
+This increases the brute-force effort beyond \num{42} bits.
+Thus, even a completely interference-free trace is not guaranteed to enable a trivial brute-force recovery of the secret key.

-If we assume that at most \num{416} bits per trace can be recovered, multiple traces, where each trace corresponds to a dedicated nonce - signature pair, can be utilized for the attack.
-From the partial information about the nonce $k$ for each respective trace and the signature equation (\cref{subsec:ecdsa}), a \ac{hnp}~\cite{boneh_hnp} can be formulated~\cite{nguyen_ecdsa_hnp}, where the secret key $d_A$ corresponds to the hidden number.
-This \ac{hnp} instance can be solved either by Fourier analysis~\cite{bleichenbacher} or lattice-based recombination.
-We leave Fourier analysis-based approaches aside, as they are mainly used for attacks with few leaking bits per nonce~\cite{aranha_ladder_leak, demulder_bleichenbacher}.
-Current work on lattice-based recombination suggests that lattice approaches may also perform better for these scenarios~\cite{gao_lattice_sieving}.
+If we assume that -- due to interference -- at most \num{416} bits per trace can be recovered, it is obvious that brute-force recovery is not feasible.
+In this case, multiple traces, where each trace corresponds to a dedicated nonce - signature pair, can be utilized for the attack.
+From the partial information about the nonce $k$ for each respective trace and the signature equation (\cref{subsec:ecdsa}), a \ac{hnp}~\cite{boneh_hnp} can be formulated, where the secret key $d_A$ corresponds to the hidden number.
+This \ac{hnp} instance can be solved either by Fourier analysis~\cite{bleichenbacher, aranha_ladder_leak, demulder_bleichenbacher} or lattice-based recombination~\cite{albrecht_lattice_barrier,sun_guessing_bits,xu_lattice_sieving,gao_lattice_sieving}.
+In the following, we conduct a short study based on recent work on lattice-based recombination~\cite{gao_lattice_sieving}.
+In general, approaches based on Fourier analysis are believed to enable key recovery in scenarios where the number of leaking bits is too low for lattice-based recombination.
+However, recent work claimed to close this gap for lattice-based recombination~\cite{gao_lattice_sieving}.
+Further, lattice-based recombination usually requires significantly fewer signatures, which -- considering our threat models -- is an important metric.